-The Code does provide, however, that a beneficiary who is serving as trustee only has discretion over distributions if the power is exercised in accordance with an ascertainable standard and that it cannot be exercised to satisfy the trustee's legal obligations.
+191 The Code does provide, however, that a beneficiary who is serving as trustee only has discretion over distributions if the power is exercised in accordance with an ascertainable standard and that it cannot be exercised to satisfy the trustee's legal obligations.
 O.C.G.A. § 53-12-270.
 The POMS distinguish mandatory trusts from discretionary trusts.
 "A mandatory trust is a trust that requires the trustee to pay trust earnings or principal to or for the benefit of the beneficiary at certain times...
 The trustee has no discretion as to the amount of the payment or to whom it will be distributed."
 POMS SI 01120.200.B.9.
 On the other hand, a "discretionary trust is a trust in which the trustee has full discretion as to the time, purpose and amount of all distributions.
 The trustee may pay to or for the beneficiary, all or none of the trust as he/she considers appropriate.
 The beneficiary has no control over the trust."
 POMS SI 01120.200.B.10.
 Some attorneys take the position, as the Georgia Trust Code seems to indicate, that the beneficiary may also serve as trustee without this dual role creating an eligibility issue.
 See, e.g., E. Farr, et al., Trusts for Senior Citizens (Ali-Aba 2009), at 25.
 Conservative drafters will not test this theory since the POMS indicate that a beneficiary is someone who "does not hold legal title to trust property."
 POMS SI 01120.200.B.4.
 They also indicate that a countable trust is one where the beneficiary can direct the use of trust principal, POMS SI 01120.200.D.1.a, and that where "the trustee has the legal authority to withdraw and use the trust principal for his/her own support and maintenance, the principal is the trustee's resource for SSI purposes in the amount that can be used."
 POMS SI 01120.200.D.1.b.

-In Henderson v.
+192 In Henderson v.
 Collins, 245 Ga.
 776 (1980), the Court found that a trust is not a discretionary trust if the beneficiary is ultimately entitled to the whole or a specific part of the trust.
-In Henderson, citing Restatement (Second) of Trusts, § 155, the court held that the factor preventing the trust from being treated as a discretionary trust was the beneficiary's right (or lack of a right) to a mandatory distribution distribution standards196 restricting distributions are addressed in the Restatement of Trusts: (1) support trusts,197 (2) simple discretionary trusts and (3) a typical discretionary trust.198 The latter two trust types are distinguished because a simple discretionary trust does not include terms like "sole discretion" or "absolute discretion," while the typical discretionary trust does include those words.
-Even so, a grant of absolute discretion over distributions still implies a duty of good faith."199 In the public benefits context, a number of cases have turned (rightly or wrongly) on a court's determination that a trust was either a support trust or a discretionary trust.
-Support trusts generally fail to protect assets because the risk that planners are seeking to avoid is necessary healthcare.200
+In Henderson, citing Restatement (Second) of Trusts, § 155, the court held that the factor preventing the trust from being treated as a discretionary trust was the beneficiary's right (or lack of a right) to a mandatory distribution when the trust terminated.

-Former NAELA President, Craig Reaves, writes that there are four trust distribution standards, but only two work in special needs trusts.
+193 Former NAELA President, Craig Reaves, writes that there are four trust distribution standards, but only two work in special needs trusts.
 They are (1) strict special needs, prohibiting the trustee from making any distribution for food, shelter or anything else that would cause a loss of eligibility; (2) totally discretionary; (3) support; and (4) discretionary support.
 Reaves argues that both the support and discretionary support standards likely make the trust countable for public benefits purposes.
 C. Reaves, Which Trust Distribution Standard to Use When Drafting a Trust for a Person Who Has a Disability, 20 NAELA News 12 (2008).